Like many of their neighbors in Central America, many dishes in Costa Rica are based around white rice and black beans as a base.

 Rice & Beans

-Borrowing from Caribbean influences, this dish not only has the obvious ingredients of beans and rice but also combines it with coconut milk, red beans, fresh thyme, and of course some very spicy chilies from Panama.
-This is a dish with some serious kick!
+Borrowing from Caribbean influences, this dish not only has the obvious ingredients of beans and rice but also combines it with coconut milk, red beans, fresh thyme and some very spicy chilies from Panama.